 Use PCIFind.EXE to determine the IRQ that was assigned to the card by the BIOS or Operating System.

-Alternatively, in Windows 9x or NT2000, the Device Manager can be used.
-The PCI-422/485-2's ports are listed under the Ports class.
-Selecting the port, clicking Properties, and then selecting the Resources tab will show the base addresses and IRQ assigned to the port.
+Alternatively, in Windows 9x, the Device Manager can be used.
+The card's ports are listed under the Ports class.
+Selecting the port, clicking Properties, then selecting the Resources tab will show the base addresses and IRQ assigned to the port.